pacstall/pacstall/README.md

 Only works with tar.xz and zip files (for now).

-**THIS IS ALPHA SOFTWARE AND NOT MEAN'T TO BE USED FOR INSTALLING PACKAGES**
+**THIS IS BETA SOFTWARE AND NOT MEANT TO BE USED FOR INSTALLING PACKAGES**